 - Clean the Surface: Use a chisel or scraper to remove any remaining adhesive.
 Sand the surface with fine-grit sandpaper to smooth it out.

-Repairing the Wall After Paneling Removal
+Repairing The Wall After Panelling Removal

 - Filling Nail Holes: Fill any nail holes with drywall putty, then sand them down for a smooth finish.

-- Addressing Adhesive Damage: If glue remains, sand the area or apply joint compound to smooth out the surface.
+- Addressing Adhesive Damage: If glue remains, sand the area or apply joint compound to smooth the surface.

 - Patching Larger Holes: In cases where removal causes damage, patch the area with new plaster or drywall.

-Enhancing the Look of Your Plaster Walls
+Enhancing The Look Of Your Plaster Walls

 - Smooth and Repaint: Sand the plaster walls smooth and apply a fresh coat of paint to refresh the room’s appearance.